Best Weight Lifting Straps 2018 – Which wrist straps for the gym?

 However, I have since come across a very popular pair of lifting straps by a brand called Rip Toned.
 They are slightly thicker, softer and longer than the IronMind ones and feature a strip of neoprene padding.

 The Rip Toned straps are certainly more comfortable to wear as the material doesn't dig into the wrists.
-The only downside to them is they don't wrap around the bar as nicely as the thinner IronMind straps and tend to bunch up slightly.

 Figure of 8 straps